8 Fun Summer Ideas for You or Your Babysitter

 Develop Photographers for a Day

 Grab a camera and head out to document the day, photo style!
-National Geographic Kids offers tips on how kids can take their best shots and venture into sharing them in a
+National Geographic Kids encourages your kids to take photos by sharing their best ones in their kids-only photo community, MyShot.

 Head to the River